NCTU-Math-Software/final_project-YJChen0208/README.md

 ### kpfcn.m
 The function can change direction of snake according to your keypress.
-You can call `set(gcf,'KeyPressFcn', @kpfcn);` in your main function to change the variable `direc` by keypress.
+You can call `set(gcf,'KeyPressFcn', @kpfcn)` in your main function to change the variable `direc` by keypress.

 ### snakemove.m
-The function is use to control the move of snake according to `direc` variable by adjusting the x y value.
+The function is use to control the move of snake according to `direc` variable by adjusting the `x` `y` value.
 It also check if the snake has eat the cookie.

 ### checkover.m